Welcome to the Notre Dame Family!

 BCND Step 2

-The second component of BCND will be a small group discussion during Spring Welcome Weekend.
-As a group, you will discuss possible situations that could be harmful to yourself and others, practice the bystander intervention strategies utilized at Notre Dame, and learn about resources that help our community be a safe and welcoming campus for all.
+The second component of BCND will be a small group discussions for first year students within your Moreau First Year Experience classes and for Transfer Students during Transfer Welcome Weekend.
+Within these small groups, you will discuss possible situations that could be harmful to yourself and others, practice the bystander intervention strategies utilized at Notre Dame, and learn about resources that help our community be a safe and welcoming campus for all.

 - If you are experiencing issues with the BCND online module, you are welcome to call or email Lauren Donahue, Program Director for New Student Engagement (firstname.lastname@example.org / 574.631.5550) during normal business hours.